-Everything you need to know for budget travel in Patagonia in this complete ultimate guide.
+Everything you need to know for backpacking and budget travel in Patagonia in this complete ultimate guide.

 Where Is Patagonia And Why Should You Go There?

 The southern stretches of Chile and Argentina constitute what has rapidly become an unmissable part of any backpacking or adventure trip to South America.

 Unlike a lot of the rest of the continent, Patagonia has a well-established network of hiking trails and a reliable tourist infrastructure that makes it a far easier location to visit for keen trekkers.

 But the real allure of Patagonia is its superlative uniqueness: a region famed for towering mountain peaks, elusive yet captivating wildlife and scenery that switches between deserted grasslands, groaning glaciers and silent, shimmering lakes.

 With a month or more to travel it’s possible to explore some of the region’s most mesmerising highlights.
 Don’t be surprised if, like many South American adventure travellers before you, Patagonia becomes the crowning moment of your whole trip.

 Budget Travel In Patagonia

 If you’ve ever researched backpacking through Patagonia, it’s likely you’ve discovered the unfortunate truth: it’s expensive, particularly by South American standards.